Skip to main content

 Search for funded PhD studentships.

 Please note that you can only submit one application form per start date.
-If applying to multiple funded advertised projects with the same start date, please submit one application form and provide a cover letter to each supervisor for each project, clearly stating the project name, supervisor name and funder.
-Please include a current CV and personal statement with all applications.
+If you are applying to multiple funded advertised projects with the same start date, please submit one application form and provide personal statements for each project, clearly stating the project title and supervisor.

 A 1st or upper 2nd class UK honours degree, or equivalent, in Psychology or a related discipline, is usually required.